Motorway Services Online

 Planning Issues

 Unusually for such a large development, this proposal did have the support of the local parish council, although many residents did argue that the facility wasn't needed, or would do unacceptable environmental damage, or that it would be dangerous or historically damaging because it's built on a former quarry.
-One petition claims that the scheme is "unwanted" and "will attract the many young people from the village".
-The Environment Agency has objected.
+One petition claims that the scheme is "unwanted" and "will attract the many young people from the village", while residents have been quoted as calling it a "severe abuse of local ratepayer democracy".
+The Environment Agency has objected, and the group Campaign to Save Catterick's Wildfowl Habitat formed to fight the plan.

 Richmondshire District Council's planning office was set to recommend the scheme be approved in July 2021, but the decision was postponed repeatedly.
-There is now a new North Yorkshire Council to consider the scheme.
+It was provisionally approved in July 2022, but a legal issue meant it had to be reviewed again, by which time Richmondshire District Council had been dissolved.
+The new North Yorkshire Council finally approved the scheme in December 2024.

 Roadchef also have a planning application at Selby.